What to visit in Annecy ?

 Permanent and temporary exhibitions

-Classified as a historic monument, Annecy Castle is a key destination for history and art enthusiasts.
-This museum-castle houses a wide range of exhibitions, both permanent and temporary.
+Classified as a historic monument, Annecy Castle is a top destination for those passionate about history and art.
+This castle museum houses a wide range of exhibitions, both permanent and temporary.

-The breathtaking panorama of the city and lake
+The breathtaking panorama of the town and lake

-The castle, situated on a promontory, offers a spectacular view of the city of Annecy and its lake.
-The Queen’s Tower, dating from the 13th century, provides an unparalleled view of the lake and the old town, with its canals and historic buildings, and Lake Annecy framed by Alpine mountains.
+Perched on a promontory, the castle offers a spectacular view of Annecy and its lake.
+The Queen’s Tower, dating from the 13th century, offers an unparalleled view of the lake and old town, with its canals and historic buildings, and Lake Annecy, framed by Alpine mountains.

-This panorama, combined with the castle’s architecture and its rich collections, makes visiting Annecy Castle unforgettable, offering an immersion into history and the beauty of the Alpine landscape.
+This panorama, combined with the castle’s architecture and rich collections, makes visiting Annecy Castle unforgettable, offering an immersion in history and the beauty of the Alpine landscape.

 Lake Annecy: a natural wonder